Yankee Blueberry Muffins

 Line muffin pans with baking cups.

-In a separate bowl, combine the wet ingredients.
+In a second large bowl, beat the wet ingredients.

-Add the wet to the met.
+Add the dry ingredients to the wet mixture.
 Stir thoroughly.

 Divide the batter to fill 12 muffin cups.
 The cups will look mountainous!